 How will this work on a practical level?

-Two things were required in order for the support to come to the community: financial stewards and an entity to administer the funds.
 Public Lab has previously been the GOSH fiscal sponsor but the time seemed right to establish an independent entity that could be governed by the community.
-GOSH has therefore been established as a 501c3 non-profit in the US, with Shannon and Jenny volunteering to deal with administration, legal paperwork, financial stewardship and grant reporting.
-A US organisation set up by existing grantholders with several years of connection to the Sloan Foundation was the only route to accepting the funding within a reasonable period of time but other entities may be established elsewhere in the future to support the work and community to grow.
+GOSH was established as a 501c3 non-profit in the US, with Shannon and Jenny volunteering to deal with administration, legal paperwork, financial stewardship and grant reporting.
+Having a US organisation set up by existing grantholders with several years of connection to the Sloan Foundation meant that we were subsequently able to accept the grant when it was approved.
+Other entities may be established elsewhere in the future to support the work and community to grow.

 Having a 501c3 also opens up new possibilities for the community, like fiscally sponsoring open hardware and related community projects, hosting community initiatives who need a legal entity, and more.
 See the FAQ below this post for more information.